 Recommended by: Ania, The Travelling Twins

 Shrewsbury is almost completely surrounded by a meander of the River Severn – the longest river in the UK.
-It wraps around the Old Town and the Quarry – a beautiful 29-acre park.
-This is the perfect place to unwind after sightseeing and shopping.
-Talking of the river, you can go for a boat ride or rent a kayak and admire Shrewsbury’s skyline and the magnificent Shropshire scenery from the water.
+It wraps around both the Old Town and the Quarry; a beautiful 29-acre park which makes the perfect place to unwind after sightseeing and shopping.

 Coventry